Points and Miles to Tokyo

 The Tsukiji Outdoor Market was a surprising find on our first-morning walk.

 The main event for the day was Sumo Wrestling.
 I booked this with the goal of Mr. Relunctant Traveler enjoying his stay.
 The surprise was that I LOVED it!
 It had so much ritual, drama, and excitement that I wished I could go again.
 There are three 14-day tournaments each year in Tokyo, and we were lucky to be there during one.
 We booked this as a group tour on Viator, and I was glad we did because we got so much background information.
 Even when there are no tournaments, one can take a tour to watch training.
-After our three week trip, which also included Australia and New Zealand, we both said that this was our favorite excursion!
+After our three-week trip, including Australia and New Zealand, we both said this was our favorite excursion!

 Large men wrestling in ring.